mgthomas99/array-pair/README.md

 ### Testing

 `array-pair` uses a combination of `mocha` and `chai` for local code tests, and CircleCI for continuous integration.

-To test `array-pair`, simply build the project using the instructions provided in the "Build & Develop" section of this readme, and then execute the following in a command prompt:
+`array-pair` is written in TypeScript, but its tests are written in JavaScript as this removes dependencies and makes continuous integration much easier.
+The disadvantage is that this requires `array-pair` to be built before it can be tested.

+To test `array-pair`, run the following npm script:

 ```sh
     npm test
 ```

+The command will invoke the build process and await its completion before executing the tests.
+The tests will emit coverage reports and temporary information to files in the folders `.nyc_output/` and `coverage/` for upload to a code coverage manager such as CodeCov.

 ## License